 As freelancers, we know that part of keeping ourselves sane is acquiring the skill to not panic when the phone isn’t ringing.
-After 16 years of freelancing, I still haven’t learned the art of curtailing this silent panic so there are things I have learned to do as a distraction instead.
+After 16 years of freelancing as an actor, voice over artist and TV presenter, I still haven’t learned the art of curtailing this silent panic so there are things I have learned to do as a distraction instead.

 Here I share some of my tips for staying productive and panic free when the phone isn’t ringing and there’s tumble weed blowing through the inbox.